-We take a collaborative, women-friendly approach to counseling, which means that we believe you are the expert of your own life.
+We take a collaborative, women-friendly approach to counseling, which means that we believe you are the expert on your own life.
 Your therapist will work with you to identify what you want to accomplish.

 Affordable women-friendly counseling is in high demand and short supply.
-Few other programs are as accessible as ours.

 Personal counseling is sometimes known as “talk therapy.”
 The purpose of personal counseling is to guide you through the process of self-discovery and change.